eriche2016/eriche2016.github.io/_pages/about.md

 News
 ----
+- **[Apr.
+2024]**: Our work "Multi-Modal3D0biectDetectionby Box Matching" by zhe liu has been accepted to IEEE TITS 2024.
+Congratulations to Zhe Liu.
 - **[Jun.
 2024]**: Our work "SimpleFusion: A Simple Fusion Framework for Infrared and Visible Images" by two undergraduates in our group has been accepted to PRCV 2024 (CCF C).
 Congratulations to Min Chen and Yuxuan Cheng.
 - **[Mar.
 2024]**: Our work Point-StyleGAN is accepted to Computer Aided Geometric Design (CCF B).
 Congratulations.
 - **[Mar.
 2024]**: Our work LATFormer is accepted to Pattern Recognition.
 Congratulations.